WintersLt/fss16ppp/code/7/README.md

 Following are the major design challenges faced in the implementation:
 - What termination criteria to use for each of the algorithms?
-- How to generate a pareto front from Simulted annealing and MazWalkSat, so that we can have apple vs apple comparison between DE and these algorithms?
+- How to generate a pareto front from Simulted annealing and MaxWalkSat, so that we can have apple vs apple comparison between DE and these algorithms?
 - Comparing the results from three algorithms

 The implementation of the three algorithms is based on the standard version as provided on the course website.